Updated 2026large-breed guide

 What to Look For: A Golden Retriever Buyer's Checklist

-When comparing dog toys for your Golden Retriever, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog toys for a Golden Retriever, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Durability

 With the Golden Retriever's high energy, durability is non-negotiable.
-We eliminate any product that does not hold up to vigorous daily use.
+I eliminate anything that doesn't hold up to vigorous daily use -- if it can't survive Maple, it's not making my list.

 Safety

-Every product must be safe for a large breed at 55-75 lbs.
-We check for choking hazards, toxic materials, and structural integrity under load.
+Every product has to be safe for a large breed at 55-75 lbs.
+I check for choking hazards, toxic materials, and structural integrity under real-world use.

 Mental Stimulation